laraditz/my-invois/README.md

 ### Advanced Usage with Query String, Payload and Params

-The service provides a flexible methods to be able to set parameters on the fly before the HTTP request is made.
-You can set using the chaining methods `payload` (body), `queryString` and `params` (URL path) after calling the service method.
+The service offers a flexible, fluent interface that lets you dynamically configure parameters on the fly—right before the HTTP request is sent.
+Effortlessly chain methods like `payload()` for the request body, `queryString()` for URL queries, and `params()` for path parameters, all after invoking the service method.

 ```php
 use Laraditz\MyInvois\Facades\MyInvois;